vaibs-cap/test/docs/boilerplate.md

 ## Pages
 - Access Forbidden Page
 - Login page
-- Not found Page
+- Not found Page (which shows up when an unhandled route is visited)
-- Dashboard page
+- Dashboard page (which is the landing page for the application)
+- Something went wrong page (which shows up when an error occurs)

 ## Organisms
 - The Navigation bar